gps/determine-next-version/README.md

 ### `gh_token`

-The GitHub token used to authenticate with GitHub to push changes to a PR.
+The GitHub token used to authenticate with GitHub.

 **Required**